/THE NEW PATRON AGE/

 That lack of commitment is now playing out with terrible consequences.
 Artists have historically had to turn to the things that they can fully control such as touring and merchandise in order to make an income.
 Touring has been a win / win for both the artist and the label, as the label knows that tours will lead to more sales for current and future albums while the artist gets to keep the majority of the profits, on both tickets sales and merchandise sold.

-Sadly, in the year 2020, even this dynamic has changed.
+Sadly, in a world changed by a pandemic, even this dynamic has changed.

 COVID has drastically impacted artists income as touring has gone off the table.
 During this global crisis, record labels (surprise surprise!) did not come up with new and innovative ways to support musicians.
 Instead, artists had to continue signing the same deals and doing even more work, while the labels workload (and percentage shares) remained the same.